 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

 For the 2020-21 academic year, the range of likely living costs for full-time study is between c. £1,135 and £1,650 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our living costs page.
 When planning your finances for any future years of study in Oxford beyond 2020-21, you should allow for an estimated increase in living expenses of 3% each year.

 If you are studying part-time your living costs may vary depending on your personal circumstances but you must still ensure that you will have sufficient funding to meet these costs for the duration of your course.

-Founded in 1886, St Hugh's College is now one of the largest in Oxford.
 Associate membership of the college allows you to become involved in the wider University, and to expand your network in Oxford.
-Following the completion of the course, all associate members become alumni of St Hugh’s and are invited to reunions and gaudies.
+Following the completion of the course, all associate members become alumni of St Hugh’s or St Edmund Hall and are invited to reunions and gaudies.

 How to apply